mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-content-text-color.md

 ### Default Country Modal

-!> Note that opening default country modal window while using the plugin in test mode is not possible.
+!> Note that opening the default country modal window while using the plugin in test mode is not possible.